 Tick traps interrupt the life cycle of the tick eliminating the tick before it has a chance to spread infection to you, your loved ones or your pets.
 Tick traps are environmentally friendly and contain cotton that is treated with a tick-killing chemical.
 The mice take the treated cotton back to their nests where the larval and nymphal tick perishes from exposure to the tick killing chemical.
 The tick then never reaches a level of maturity that will enable it to feed from a human host.
 The traps are safe for the rodents, and even help them out in feathering their nests!
 Tick traps can reduce the chance of coming into contact with a tick on your treated property by up to 97%.

-Mosquito Squad of Southern New Hampshire is a mosquito and tick control system that virtually eliminates mosquitoes, ticks and other flying pests from your yard when using our barrier spray.
+Mosquito Squad of Southern New Hampshire's barrier spray virtually eliminates mosquitoes, ticks and other flying pests from your yard.
 We also provide special event and commercial barrier control sprays.
 Mosquitoes and ticks are carriers of West Nile Virus and Lyme disease.
 Take back your yard by implementing the Mosquito Squad barrier control spray system throughout this spring and summer.
 At Mosquito Squad of Southern New Hampshire, our motto is Live Free or Die.

 Contact us at (603) 538-3125 to learn more about the most effective way to protect yourself and your loved one from Lyme disease.
 We proudly serve Portsmouth, Manchester, Concord, Nashua, Hampton, Londonderry, and beyond.